 In Xenoblade Chronicles 2, combat is arguably one of the more complex aspects of the game, as you've got many integral systems working alongside one another at once.
-In this Xenoblade Chronicles 2 combat guide, we'll be walking you through all you need to know to master combat, including how to perform combo attacks, spot enemy weaknesses and understand the Party Gauge, as well as how to manage every character in your party at once.
+In this Xenoblade Chronicles 2 combat guide, we'll be walking you through all you need to know to master combat, including how to perform combo attacks, spot enemy weaknesses and understand the Party Gauge, as well as how to generally understand the Xenoblade Chronicles 2 combat system.

 Should you need anything else related to Xenoblade Chronicles 2, including a complete primer on the story and the HUD of this massive game, then be sure to check out our Xenoblade Chronicles 2 guides walkthrough hub.